NOTE: This section is currently being reviewed.

 Parents who wish to withdraw their children from Religious Education or Assemblies may do so by informing the Head Teacher in writing.

-Our school P.S.H.E. curriculum aims to promote pupils’ spiritual, moral, social and cultural development and prepare all pupils for the opportunities, responsibilities and experiences of life as future citizens.
+Our school PSHE curriculum - You, Me, PSHE - aims to promote pupils’ spiritual, moral, social and cultural development and prepare all pupils for the opportunities, responsibilities and experiences of life as future citizens.
+PSHE is vital for pupils to learn how to keep safe and healthy in an everchanging world.
+Our progressive PSHE curriculum is relevant to the lives that children live today and prepares them for the future.

 Sports Provision (Physical Education)